Mâncio Lima

 Mâncio Lima (/pt-BR/) is a municipality in the Brazilian state of Acre.
 Located deep within the Amazon rainforest, it is the country's westernmost municipality and the state's northernmost.
 As of 2022, it had a population of 19,294.

 Mâncio Lima grew out of a small village named Vila Japiim.
 The population ballooned with the arrival of settlers from northeast Brazil, who sought a better livelihood in the area amid the Brazilian rubber booms of the 20th century.
 Vila Japiim became a municipality in 1976 and was renamed Mâncio Lima after one of the settlers who came from the northeast.

 Geography

 Mâncio Lima is situated in the Juruá river valley within the Amazon rainforest.
 Covering an area of 4,672 km2, it contains 32% of the 846633 ha Serra do Divisor National Park, a protected area created in 1989.
 It is the westernmost municipality of Brazil and the northernmost of Acre.

+It contains part of the 846,633-hectare Serra do Divisor National Park, a protected area created in 1989.